 4 Eating all the flipping cheese in my department

 In my old UK-resident-francophile-from-afar life these were truly the ways that I thought that life in France would be.
-That I’d be wandering through flower-lined streets of typically French houses with gorgeous shutters and lavender EVERYWHERE.
-And I am.
+That I’d be wandering through flower-lined streets of typically French houses with gorgeous shutters and lavender everywhere.
+And to a degree I am.
 It’s a joy.

-But I would also add five realities about living in France for the uninitiated:
+Five realities of living in rural France for the uninitiated

 1 Winter is COLD.
 The days may be sunny, even warm, but if there aren’t any clouds you best have some wood for a fire that night.